git-shad/webro/README.md

 ##### Usage:
-I expect that you have already installed the git brush on your windows also the node.js
+I expect that you have already installed the git bash on your windows also the node.js

 ​		`git clone https://github.com/git-shad/webro.git`